Bare-faced ibis: Distribution

 It is found in Argentina, Bolivia, Brazil, Colombia, Ecuador, Guyana, Paraguay, Suriname, Uruguay, and Venezuela.

 Description

 The bare-faced ibis is either dark brown or a blackish color.
 It is called the bare-faced ibis because it does not have any feathers on its face.
 It has a long decurved bill with a pinkish to reddish brown colour.
 The skin on its face is usually a reddish color, and it also has long orange colored beak with pink legs.
 The total length of the ibis ranges between 45 and 50 cm.

 Food

 The bare-faced ibis forages in most soil and along the edges of standing water.
 Its diet consists of insects, worms, clams, and other small invertebrates.

 Habitat

 The bare-faced ibis occurs in open areas such as wet meadows, savannas, marshes, and rice fields.
 The ibis is usually near sea level but was recorded in Venezuela and Colombia.
-When an ibis is about to lay its eggs it builds a nest out of sticks and twigs to put them in and it will lay between 2 and 5 eggs and will then sit on them for protection purposes for up to three weeks.